steckwilliam/runtracker/README.md

 ## Screenshots

-Place screenshot files in the `docs/screenshots/` folder.
-The references below will display once the images are added.

 ### Dashboard

 The Dashboard summarizes running volume, pace, long runs, weekly mileage, monthly mileage, and recent runs with filtering, sorting, and pagination.